The economy and well-being

 I have expressed some of my views on the money-wellbeing debate in the popular press.
 These views are based on my own academic research which has specifically shown that:

-- Income losses are generally more strongly related to changes in well-being than income gains (download paper) and this is more so for conscientious individuals (download conscientiousness moderates loss aversion paper).
+- Income losses are generally more strongly related to changes in well-being than income gains (download loss aversion paper) and this is more so for conscientious individuals (download conscientiousness moderates loss aversion paper).

-- How our income ranks among others is more important for life satisfaction than our absolute income.
-Download paper.
-We’ve now shown the same effect across a range of well-being indicators, including: mental health (download paper), and most recently physical health outcomes (download income rank and mental health paper and for physical health).
+- How our income ranks among others is more important for life satisfaction than our absolute income (download income rank and happiness paper).
+We’ve shown the same effect across a range of well-being indicators, including: mental health and physical health outcomes (download income rank and mental health paper and for physical health).

 - Factors such as personality are just as likely to change as income, and other economic factors, yet more strongly associate with changes in well-being (download personality change links to wellbeing change).

-- It is considerably more cost-effective to alleviate psychological distress through psychological therapy than with monetary compensation.
-Download paper.
+- It is considerably more cost-effective to alleviate psychological distress through psychological therapy than with monetary compensation (download mental health versus money paper).

 - The influence of an income change on well-being is likely to be dependent on an individual’s personality (download personality moderates income-happiness link and download conscientiousness moderates income losses).

 Personality and Well-Being

 I am also interested in understanding how personality relates to our well-being (see this summary paper of what personality is).
 Personality is consistently found to be one of the strongest and most consistent predictors of an individual’s well-being yet in economic research, where the focus is largely on how directly observable socio-economic events influence an individual’s well-being in general or on “average”, personality is largely ignored.
 The focus on the “average” however hides a substantial amount of variation in well-being reactions to these socio-economic events – some people may react positively to life events, whilst others may not.
 Much of our work has focused on establishing whether personality predicts how an individual might respond and also how personality might change.
 Specifically we have shown that:

 Personality explains well-being changes following major life events:

 - Agreeable individuals recover lost life satisfaction following disability.
-Download paper.
+Download disability paper.